idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 <h3 id="2.4">2.4 InPort class</h3>

 An InPort is a sub-class of Port.
-It means the port is used as an input port of its Block or Workflow.
+It means the port is used as an input data port of its Block or Workflow.

 **has self-attribute**
 * yw:filePathTemplate